 On this Rainbow Skate night, quite a few people, including Mario Brown, are ready to see and be seen.

-Brown says his life as a black and queer man has been an interesting journey, and he's learned to carefully navigate the world to avoid as many pitfalls as possible.
+Brown said his life as a Black and queer man has been an interesting journey, and he's learned to carefully navigate the world to avoid as many pitfalls as possible.

-It's a story all to familiar to Amber Davenport.
+It's a story all too familiar to Amber Davenport.

 And Davenport knows the battle against homophobia and racism, even from within the gay community, isn't going away.